Form 1099-C, Cancellation of Debt, reports cancelled debt to both you and the IRS.

 Form 1099-C Tips:

 - Don’t panic over a Form 1099-C, Cancellation of Debt.
 The IRS offers generous leeway on Form 982, Reduction of Tax Attributes, to keep cancellation of debt from becoming taxable income.
-So you navigate through IRS tax reporting rules often to find there’s no additional tax due from the cancelled debt.
+So you navigate through the IRS tax reporting rules often to find there’s no additional tax due from the cancelled debt.

 - Make sure it’s your Form 1099-C. A few clients got tagged for someone’s credit card debt write off.
 The bank refused to acknowledge this.
 We asked the IRS to help.

 - Check the date of identifiable event that Form 1099-C shows for the cancelled debt.
 Some institutions use a default date of 12/31 which could limit your insolvency exclusion on Form 982, Reduction of Tax Attributes.
+Sometimes we can challenge the Form 1099-C date if that different date works better for the Client.

 - Banks may still pursue you for the debt after they file Form 1099-C.

-- It doesn’t seem to happen often.
+- It doesn’t seem to happen often and it’s always a mistake.

 - One tax court case denied the bank’s right to collect on the debt once it issued Form 1099-C.

 - Is the amount of debt discharged (cancelled debt correct)?
 A higher amount helps the bank increase its bad debt expense, but could result in you paying tax on some of the debt cancellation.
 The IRS thinks Form 1099-C, Cancellation of Debt, is Gospel.
-Generally you have to get the bank to issue a correct Form 1099-C. But sometimes we build a case for a “better number” in Box 2 with the tax return.
+Generally you have to get the bank to issue a correct Form 1099-C.

 - IRS Form 1099-A, Acquisition or Abandonment of Secured Property, is different from Form 1099-C, Cancellation of Debt.
 Form 1099-A doesn’t report cancellation of debt.
 The bank can still pursue you for the debt.